Plant Director at Schneider Electric

 Our collaboration today is continuously developing with the purpose of helping Schneider Electric in their pursuit to make green business.

 We have identified a waste stream coming from a specific multi-component product.
-As a solution we have arranged a sorting service: Schneider Electric sends their plastic scrap to Trebo’s facilities to be sorted and prepared for injection moulding of new products.
+As a solution, we have arranged a sorting service: Schneider Electric sends their plastic scrap to Trebo’s plastic sorting technology to be sorted and prepared for injection moulding of new products.

 This results in 95% of the plastic waste in question is now recycled into production of identical products.
 This arrangement is just the beginning and Schneider Electric will hopefully soon own a Trebo system themselves.

 A relatively large multi-component inlet is produced for every six workpieces